 - Reputation in the target industry.

 - Growth in recurring revenue driven by security.

 - Growth in overall profits driven by managed security.

 Ultimately, the customer is king for MSPs, particularly for those who want to capitalize on managed security services, according to Kaspersky.

 To meet or exceed customers' managed security expectations, Kaspersky offered the following recommendations for MSPs:

 - Maintain flexibility in terms of changing regulatory requirements.

 - Be available to administer quick, effective customer support.

 Companies across all verticals can benefit from cybersecurity support, and the expansion of security services could be a major contributing factor in the growth of the MSP market, Kaspersky indicated.

-“Security is no longer seen as a separate or even optional function,” Kaspersky wrote in its report.
-“It [has become] an integral part of the IT services delivered to customers by MSPs.”
+"Security is no longer seen as a separate or even optional function," Kaspersky wrote in its report.
+"It an integral part of the IT services delivered to customers by MSPs."